AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 The type `async void` is only there for compatibility reasons.
 When you can, use e.g. `public async Task Foo()` instead of `public async void Foo()`.

 There are patterns for converting code to async. e.g. `private bool SomeTest()` becomes `private async Task<bool> SomeTest()`. `bool` becomes `Task<bool>` and `void` becomes `Task` - and where there is no return value we still need a task so that the caller can know when the async code has completed without a return value.
 You only drop the `Task` when it is necessary for a calling framework that specifically needs a `void` return.

+## In async code, you should await wherever possible

+I asked the stupid question so that you don't have to: [In server code, if you use one `await` for a slow operation, should you use a second `await` for a fast operation?](http://stackoverflow.com/questions/38118051/should-i-make-a-fast-operation-async-if-the-method-is-already-async).
+And the answer is "yes".
+If you have one `await` in your code, then you might as well use as many as you can to chop the operation up into small parts so that operations can flow through better.
+So if your code *can* trivially  `await` an async method instead of a calling the sync version, then you should do so.
+There is no additional performance penalty to this.

+[In UI code, there is a guideline that "operations that could take over 50ms should be async" so as to not lock the UI thread](http://blog.stephencleary.com/2013/04/ui-guidelines-for-async.html).
+But it's clear that this does not apply to web server code where it's all thread pool threads already.
+Even quicker operations should also be awaited in order to break code into smaller chunks and so increase throughput.

 ## Further reading